-Having a reliable and fast home charging solution will impact your overall driving experience, especially in the first days of ownership.
+Having a reliable and fast home EV charging solution will impact your overall driving experience, especially in the first days of electric car ownership.
 We see many EV owners focus on the delivery of their car forgetting they don’t really have a practical method to charge at home.
 Yes, you may be able to charge using a portable charger but a full charge may take up to 40 hours.
 Worse still, you may not be able to charge at all if there’s not a suitable power socket or GPO where you park.
 Good electricians are hard to come by and even more so those who are experienced in installing smart EV chargers like the Zappi.
 We suggest you secure your charger, and plan and schedule your install well before your car is due to arrive!

 Choose an accredited experienced electric car charger installer